It’s not too early to start thinking about Christmas!

 Above all, get the children involved as much as possible in preparations.
 In future years, they will happily remember the year they made Christmas tree ornaments and decorated gingerbread biscuits and forget that the pile of presents didn’t cost a fortune.

-This post was first published in 2014.
-It is updated with new ideas and links every year.
+This post is updated with new ideas and links every year.